eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/l+m-data-deletion-and-reporting-of-wrp-to-dpa.md

    of the wallet provider and it may even offer a link to the members of the European Data Protection Board at https://www.edpb.europa.eu/about-edpb/about-edpb/members_en.

-Against the background of the discussion, it was agreed upon updating **RPT_DPA_01** to the following text:
+Against the background of the discussion and comments received, it was agreed upon updating **RPT_DPA_01** to the following text:

 > When prompted by the User, a Wallet Unit SHALL provide the contact details of the DPA, which supervises
-> the Relying Party, if available, and SHALL make it easy for the User to send a report of suspicious Relying Party
+> the Relying Party, if available, and SHALL make it easy for the User to send a report of allegedly unlawful or
-> presentation requests to this DPA.
-If these are not available, the Wallet Unit SHALL provide the contact
+> suspicious Relying Party presentation requests to this DPA.
+If these are not available, the Wallet Unit SHALL
-> details of the DPA of the region in which the Wallet Provider is residing.
+> provide the contact details of the DPA of the region in which the Wallet Provider is residing.
 In addition, the Wallet Unit MAY
 > also provide contact details of other DPAs taken from the "European Data Protection Board" website (https://www.edpb.europa.eu/about-edpb/about-edpb/members_en),
 > and allow the User to choose a DPA to continue the reporting process.